The Best Food-Prep Container: A Plastic House Bento Lunch Box Review

 Quality Plastic Construction

-One of the first thing that I noticed about these containers when they arrived was the feel of the plastic they are made of.
+One of the first things that I noticed about these containers when they arrived was the feel of the plastic they are made of.
 These are not made out of flimsy deli container plastic.
 They are thick and durable, and with proper care, they will last a long period of time.

 The lids stay securely snapped into place and that is important to ensure that nothing is ever accidentally spilled from the container at any point from the initial prepping time to when the meal is reheated for eating.